-- Read and assessed the Company's policy with respect to moratorium and one-time restructuring pursuant to the RBI circular and tested the implementation of such policy on a sample basis. - Understood the Company's key credit processes comprising granting, recording and monitoring of loans as well as impairment provisioning. - Read and assessed the Company's impairment provisioning policy as per Ind AS 109; - Obtained an understanding of the Company's Expected Credit Loss ('ECL') methodology, the underlying assumptions and performed sample tests to assess the staging of outstanding exposures; - Tested the ECL model, including assumptions and underlying computation. - Assessed the Exposure at Default used in the impairment calculations on a test basis: - Obtained an understanding of the basis and methodology adopted by management to determine 12 month and life-time probability of defaults for various homogenous segments and performed test checks; - Obtained an understanding of the basis and methodology adopted by management to determine Loss Given Defaults for various homogenous segments based on past recovery experience, qualitative factors etc., and performed test checks; - Assessed the items of loans, credit related contingent items as at the reporting date which are considered in the impairment computation as at the reporting date; - Assessed and tested the inputs used in the impairment computation (including the data integrity of information extracted from the Company's IT systems); - Enquired with the management regarding significant judgments and estimates involved in the impairment computation and additional management overlay provision arising from the effects of the COVID-19 pandemic, and evaluated the reasonableness thereof; - Performed analytical reviews of disaggregated data to observe any unusual trends warranting additional audit procedures; and - Read the financial statement disclosures in respect of impairment losses on financial assets, including the specific disclosures made with regard to the impact of COVID-19 on the ECL estimation.
+Key audit matters How our audit addressed the key audit matter Financial instruments, which include loans to customers, represent a significant portion of the total assets of the Company.
+The Company has loans aggregating ₹ 68,28,375 lakhs as at March 31, 2021.
+Read and assessed the Company's policy with respect to moratorium and one-time restructuring pursuant to the RB circular and tested the implementation of such policy on a sample basis.
+Estimates regarding the impairment provision against loans are based on the expected credit loss model developed by the Understood the Company's key credit processes comprising granting, recording and monitoring of loans as well as impairment provisioning.
+Company based on the guiding principles prescribed under Ind AS 109.
+As stated, in the notes to the financial statements for the Read and assessed the Company's impairment provisioning policy as per Ind AS 109; year ended March 31, 2021, the impairment provision is based on the expected credit loss model requires the management of the Company to make significant judgments in connection with related computation.
+These include: Obtained an understanding of the Company's Expected Credit Loss ('ECL') methodology, the underlying assumptions and performed sample tests to assess the staging of outstanding exposures; (a) Segmentation of the loan portfolio into homogenous pool of borrowers; Tested the ECL model, including assumptions and underlying computation. (b) Identification of exposures where there is a significant increase Assessed the Exposure at Default used in the impairment calculations on a test basis; in credit risk and those that are credit impaired; (c) Determination of the 12 month and life-time probability of default for each of the segments identified; and (d) Loss given default for various exposures based on past trends / experience, management estimates etc., Additionally, the economic and business consequences of the Obtained an understanding of the basis and methodology adopted by management to determine 12 month and life-time probability of defaults for various homogenous segments and performed test checks; Obtained an understanding of the basis and methodology adopted by management to determine Loss Given Defaults for various homogenous segments based on past recovery experience, qualitative factors etc., and performed test checks COVID 19 pandemic as described in Note 2.2 to the Standalone Ind AS financial statements, slowdown of economic activity, moratoriums granted to borrowers, the related regulatory directives and also the applicable accounting directions, further Assessed the items of loans, credit related contingent items as at the reporting date which are considered in the impairment computation as at the reporting date; affect provisioning under the ECL approach.
+Note 3.5 to the Standalone Ind AS Financial Statements explains Assessed and tested the inputs used in the impairment computation (including the data integrity of information extracted from the Company's IT systems); the various matters that the management has considered for developing this expected credit loss model.
+Enquired with the management regarding significant judgments and estimates involved in the impairment computation and additional management overlay provision arising from the effects of the COVID-19 pandemic, and evaluated the reasonableness thereof; Performed analytical reviews of disaggregated data to observe any unusual trends warranting additional audit procedures and Read the financial statement disclosures in respect or impairment losses on financial assets, including the specific disclosures made with regard to the impact of COVID-19 or the ECL estimation.